Meet Cori Dantini

 After earning a BFA in painting from Washington State University and spending a couple decades fiddling with brushes, oils, pencils, markers, and most recently, the mouse attached to her computer, she has discovered an organic process involving layers and language.
 Any meaning found in her work comes from this process.
 She never begins a project with a message in mind.
 Rather, the materials and her process are what do the talking.
 It is this mysterious, reciprocal quality of art that intrigues her and makes her think of her works as visual poems.

 Fueled by coffee, muffins, and good black licorice, she goes in search of epiphany, in hopes that the moments she evokes will add layers to our daily lives..

-Join Cori Dantini, Jane Davenport, Gillian Lee Smith, Robin Fingher, Teresa McFayden and Jeanne Oliver as we become the “apprentice”.
+Join artists Cori Dantini, Jane Davenport, Gillian Lee Smith, Robin Fingher, Teresa McFayden & Jeanne Oliver as we become the “apprentice” of the Masters' portraits and self-portraits.
 Through discussion and technique videos, each artist will share their week with a “master”.
 You’ll learn who their “master” artist studied under, who influenced their work and what techniques and mediums they used.
 The focus of this workshop is all portraits and self-portraits.